We want to help you to understand health insurance so you can make the most of your health plan.

 Hospice Services: Services to provide comfort and support for persons in the last stages of a terminal illness and their families.

 Hospitalization: Care in a hospital that requires admission as an inpatient and usually requires an overnight stay.
-An overnight stay for observation could be outpatient care.
+An overnight stay for observation could also be considered outpatient care.

-Individual Mandate: Law that states most individuals will be required to have health insurance or pay a penalty.
+Individual Mandate: Law that states most individuals are required to have health insurance.

 In-Network Provider (Participating Provider): Any physician, hospital, pharmacy, laboratory, or other diagnostic center under contract with the health plan to provide services to members at a specified cost.

-Insurance Company: Organization assuming risk for paying the group's medical claims, regardless of the amount.
+Insurance Company: Organization assuming risk for paying a group's medical claims, regardless of the amount.
 Insurance companies set the premium and determine the benefit plan coverage.

 Managed Care: A healthcare system that reduces the cost of providing health benefits and improves the quality of care.

 Medicaid: Program administered by the state's Department of Medical Assistance Services (DMAS) under The Centers for Medicare and Medicaid Services (CMS).
-Payments are made for approved >healthcare services provided by hospitals, health agencies, and private practitioners for welfare recipients or persons whose income does not exceed maximum limits.
+Payments are made for approved healthcare services provided by hospitals, health agencies, and private practitioners for persons receiving public assistance or whose income does not exceed maximum limits.
 Funds are derived on a state-federal shared basis.

-Medically Necessary: A term used to describe the supplies and services provided to diagnose and treat a medical condition in accordance with the standards of good medical practice and the medical community.
+Medically Necessary: Supplies and services provided to diagnose and treat a medical condition in accordance with the standards of good medical practice and the medical community.

 Network: The facilities, providers, and suppliers your health insurer or plan has contracted with to provide healthcare services.